 What is the timescale for making items available?

-If the material is covered under the CLA licence, it is approximately 2 weeks.
 If the material is not covered, the timescale is dependent on the individual publisher.
 Some publishers will not grant permission for digitisation.

 Can I undertake scanning myself?

 Library staff are designated as authorised to make copies under the Copyright Licensing Agency License and as such will take responsibility for compliance of the digitised copies they deal with.

 Where can I get further information on digital copies?

 How can I use the Academic reserve collections?